8 Natural Tips to Calm Your Anxiety

 Limit (or Eliminate) Caffeine

 While it might provide a quick pick-me-up, caffeine-loaded beverages can leave you feeling jittery and make it difficult to sleep.
 Ideally, avoid caffeine entirely or at least cut back to very little.
 And drinks aren’t the only place you’ll find caffeine.
-Some medications, including certain over-the-counter headache medicines, contain the stimulant.
+Some medications, including certain over-the-counter headache medicines, contain stimulants.
 If you want to get all the caffeine out of your medicine cabinet, tell your doctor about everything that you’re taking, including any herbal medicines or supplements.

 Getting more exercise can exert powerful anti-anxiety effects, sometimes kicking in as soon as five minutes after you start.
 Fit in exercise wherever you can.
 Shorter, more frequent sessions, such as regular 10-minute walks, may work just as well against anxiety as longer workouts.
 For good health -- both for your heart and your mind -- it’s important to get at least 150 minutes of exercise weekly.
 Haven’t developed a regular habit yet?
 Find a buddy to walk with, or sign up for a class that meets several times a week.